-John has been with Cornwalls for 60 years; this includes 20 years as Managing Partner.
+John has been with Cornwalls for 60 years; this includes 20 years as Senior Partner.

 He has extensive experience in setting up corporate structures for not for profit organisations, with particular expertise in relation to religious and charitable groups.